Conquest of California: Northern California

-Prior to the Mexican–American War, preparations for a possible conflict led to the U.S. Pacific Squadron being extensively reinforced until it had roughly half of the ships in the United States Navy.
-Since it took 120 to over 200 days to sail from Atlantic ports on the east coast, around Cape Horn, to the Pacific ports in the Sandwich Islands and then the mainland west coast, these movements had to be made well in advance of any possible conflict to be effective.
-Initially, with no United States ports in the Pacific, the squadron's ships operated out of storeships that provided naval supplies, purchased food and obtained water from local ports of call in the Sandwich Islands and on the Pacific coast.
+Before the Mexican–American War, preparations for a possible conflict with Mexico spurred the U.S. Pacific Squadron to be extensively reinforced to the point where it had roughly half of the ships in the United States Navy.
+As it took 120-200 days to sail from Atlantic ports on the east coast, around Cape Horn, to the Pacific ports in the Sandwich Islands and thence the mainland west coast, naval deployments had to be made well in advance of any possible conflict to be effective.
+Initially, with no United States ports in the Pacific, the squadron's ships operated out of storeships that provided naval supplies, purchased food, and obtained water from local ports of call in the Sandwich Islands and on the Pacific coast.
 Their orders were, upon determining "beyond a doubt" that war had been declared, to capture the ports and cities of Alta California.